carodak/puzzlegen/README.md

 - `tests/` – Unit tests for code reliability
 - `outputs/` – Folder where generated puzzles and results are saved

+---

+## API Documentation

-The API Documentation is available in `docs` folder.
+The API Documentation is available at https://carodak.github.io/puzzlegen/puzzlegen.html or in `docs` folder.

 ---